thewtex/thesis/strain_estimation/strain_estimation.rst

 Thus, we can convolve the displacement images with a derivative of a Gaussian to get smoothed derivatives for the strain calculation.
-Since a large proportion of the high frequency content is often noise, this operation filters filters out noise.
+Since a large proportion of the high frequency content is often noise, this operation filters out noise.
 According derivative theorem, "If *f(x)* has the Fourier transform *F(s)*, then *f'(x)* has the Fourier transform *i2πsF(s)*.
 That is, the normal derivative operation, such as that achieved with finite difference operations,